What Do Your Feet Say about Your Health?

 - The sudden and frequent occurrence of foot pain may signal a nutrient deficiency, inadequate hydration, or poor circulation.
 It’s important to look at the causes and seek the appropriate treatment.

-- If foot cramps occur in those who are active or play sports, dehydration is likely the cause.
-This condition needs to be treated as soon as possible and can be avoided by drinking the recommended daily amount of water and increasing your intake when active.
+- If foot cramps occur in those who are active or play sports, dehydration is the likely cause.
+This condition needs to be treated as soon as possible and can be avoided by drinking the recommended daily amount of water and increasing your fluid intake when active.
 If dehydration isn’t responsible, it’s more thank likely a deficiency in one of these nutrients: potassium, calcium or magnesium.

 - Another sign that something is wrong: a sore that never seems to heal.
 This can be a sign of diabetes, as people with this condition suffer permanent damage to the nerves in the extremities and have greater difficulty healing wounds or ulcers.

 - Constantly cold feet are a sign that your thyroid isn’t functioning properly and you could be suffering from hyperthyroidism.
 Another cause of this condition could be related to poor circulation.
 You should seek medical advice to determine the exact cause of this issue.

 - Swollen feet are often the result of poorly functioning kidneys and fluid retention.
 Certain medications can also cause swollen feet as a secondary side effect.